what is a cast iron skillet made of

 What Is a Cast Iron Skillet Made Of? – Composition of Cast Iron Skillets

 Cast iron skillets have always amazed me.
 They are both strong and versatile.
 Understanding their iron makeup helps us appreciate their special abilities.
-Now, We will look at the elements that go into making these wonderful cooking tools.
+Now, We’ll look at the elements that go into making these wonderful cooking tools.

 These skillets are almost all iron, about 97% to 98%.
 This iron content is why they heat up evenly and keep the heat well.